mini-kep/intro/README.md

   [quandl](https://blog.quandl.com/api-for-economic-data),
   [OECD](https://data.oecd.org/api),
   [World Bank](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589),
+  [EIA](https://www.eia.gov/opendata/)).
+Please take a minute to fill [our poll about economics datasources](https://goo.gl/2wY43R) and see the results.
-  [EIA](https://www.eia.gov/opendata/)), but some data is left in the dark.

-- Russian macroeconomic statistics seems very fragmented (HTML, Word, Excel are common dessimination formats).
+- However, some data is still left in the dark.
+Russian macroeconomic statistics seems very fragmented (HTML, Word, Excel are common dessimination formats).
 This is a roadblock to reproducible analysis as dirty data escalates costs of model maintenance.

 - ```mini-kep``` aims to remove this roadblock by providing [public API for Russian macroeconomic data](http://mini-kep.herokuapp.com/) and examples of economic research/business planning/marketing  problems solved in python pandas or R.

+- Tentatively  ```mini-kep``` parsers->scheduler->database->user API pipleine can be used in other projects, so our goal is also to pack the components nicely in a model Django or Flask app.
+7*

 User case
 =========